byllgrim/SPL/README.md

 All rights are waived.

-THE AUTHORS DISCLAIM ALL WARRANTY AND LIABILITY.
+ALL WARRANTY AND LIABILITY IS DISCLAIMED.